 a.
-Proposal: The Working Group recommends to the Department of State that it educate businesses concerning their options of: (a) seeking federal trademark protection for their names and their goods and services; and (b) recording their federally registered trademarks with the U.S. Customs and Border Protection Service.
+Proposal: The Working Group recommends to the Department of State that it educate encourage businesses to consult with legal counsel or other advisers concerning their options of the potential advantages or disadvantages of: (a) seeking state or federal trademark protection for their names and their goods and services; and (b) recording their federally registered trademarks with the U.S. Customs and Border Protection Service.

-- i.
-In some business identity theft cases, newly formed entities use entity names that are very similar to the names of established entities. - ii.
+- In some business identity theft cases, newly formed entities use entity names that are very similar to the names of established entities.1 - ii.
 Adding SOS website links to federal trademark resources encourages Colorado businesses to self-educate concerning their intellectual property law options. - iii.
-For example, entities should be encouraged to weigh the risks, costs, and benefits of: (i) registering a state trademark versus registering a federal trademark and (ii) registering a trademark with U.S. Customs and Border Protection.
+For example, entities should be encouraged to weigh seek professional advice concerning the risks, costs, and benefits of: (i) registering a state trademark versus registering a federal trademark and (ii) registering a trademark with U.S. Customs and Border Protection.
 The Department of State can link important resources on its website for this purpose. - c.
 Costs: Low to no cost. - d.
-Benefits: Colorado businesses may be better equipped to deal with intellectual property law challenges, including possibly fraudulent entities attempting to take advantage of similar-sounding entity names.
+Benefits: Colorado businesses may be better equipped to deal with intellectual property law challenges, including possibly fraudulent entities attempting to take advantage of similarsounding entity names.